How will changes to the Trademark Act affect you?

 In the changes to the Trademark Act, a new section has been added making a reference to a registered trademark stating comparative advertising will be an infringement if its use is contrary to the Business Protection from the misleading marketing regulations 2008.
 These regulations define what misleading advertising is, the information to give other businesses and the restrictions for how businesses compare their products to those produced by other companies.

-New format of trademarks can be registered
+The new format of trademarks can be registered

 The definition of a ‘trademark’ has been adjusted and extended and now allows trademarks to be registered which are not capable of graphical representation.
 The specific requirements which were previously required for graphical representation have been removed from the Act.
-This now allows marks to be registered in digital formats such as MP3 and MP4, as well as the opportunity for more smells, tastes, colours and more unusual trade marks to be registered.
+This now allows marks to be registered in digital formats such as MP3 and MP4, as well as the opportunity for more smells, tastes, colours and more unusual trademarks to be registered.

 Find out more about trademark or by visiting BKIP